-Have your computer and other devices accumulated the digital equivalent of dust?
+Have your computer and other devices collected digital forms of dust?

-Do these out-of-date files can reduce your efficiency?
+do out-of-date and multiple copies of files reduce your work efficiency?

-For Spring Cleaning Your Digital Life, you can:
+To Spring Cleaning Your Digital Life, choose from:

 - Read the entire Spring Cleaning Your Digital Life Guide,

-- Jump to the specific sections you need using the Table of Contents, and/or
+- Jump to the sections you need on the clickable Table of Contents, and/or

-- Download your copy of The Ultimate Checklist To Declutter Your Digital Life.
+- Download The Ultimate Checklist To Declutter Your Digital Life.